|

 :E

-- Replaces each word in the variable with its suffix.
+- Replaces each word with its suffix.

 :H

-- Replaces each word in the variable with everything but the last
+- Replaces each word with its dirname.

 :M pattern